cultuurnet/apidocs/projects/uitpas/docs/pay-with-UiTPAS-points.md

 stoplight-id: fbz0p8ipnt9zd
 ---

-# Letting passholders pay with UiTPAS points in your application
+# Letting passholders pay with UiTPAS points

 This guide illustrates how to let passholders pay with their UiTPAS points, for example in a ticketing application.